3dbeb41841bfbfcc24d55143816cf7f1/angular-forms/readme.md

 After this lesson, students will be able to:

 * Explain the difference between server-side and client-side form validation
-* Explain how Angular's ngMessages library provides support for _declarative_ form validation.
+* Explain how Angular's `ngMessages` library provides support for _declarative_ form validation.
-* Create an HTML Form that uses Angular's ngMessages for client-side form validation.
+* Create an HTML Form that uses Angular's `ngMessages` for client-side form validation.

 ## Introduction

 This lesson covers how to do forms and form validation in _AngularJS_.
-When we did server-side rendering, we had to validate the user input on the server side and return an error message when the user made a mistake.
+When we did _server-side_ rendering, we had to validate the user input on the server side and return an error message when the user made a mistake.

-Now that we have client-side rendering and a full-featured client-side JavaScript framework in _AngularJS_, we can do a large portion of the form validation in the client code running in the browser before we even send anything to the server.
+Now that we have _client-side_ rendering and a full-featured client-side JavaScript framework in _AngularJS_, we can do a large portion of the form validation in the client code running in the browser before we even send anything to the server.
 If the form is in an _invalid_ state, we may even disable the submit button until the error is corrected by the user.

 Note that we cannot do _all_ of the form validation in the client code.
 Validating that an email address is not already taken or that a duplicate item does not already exist are errors that usually need to be detected server-side.
 But _many_ user errors can be checked and caught in the client-side JavaScript code, saving a trip to the server and making the UI experience much snappier.

 ## Error Reporting

 There are many ways to _report_ a form input error to the user.
-Most common is putting an error message directly above, below, or to the side of the form input control containing the erroneous user input. _AngularJS_ provides a means to easily define the error messages that may be displayed for various kinds of errors (such as input being too short, too long, or not matching a specified pattern).
+Most common is putting an error message directly above, below, or beside the form input control containing the erroneous user input. _AngularJS_ provides a means to easily define the error messages that may be displayed for various kinds of errors (such as input being too short, too long, or not matching a specified pattern).
 In addition, these error messages can be styled using CSS or a CSS library such as _Twitter Bootstrap_ which has lots of support for styling forms.

 Note that _AngularJS_ provides support for conditionally showing or hiding error messages in the [ngMessages](_https://docs.angularjs.org/api/ngMessages/directive/ngMessages) module.
 This module must be included in your project and loaded by your application's module configuration: